bibi21000/sphinxcontrib-osint/docs/plugins.rst

 PDF
 ====

-This plugin allow to download :url: source as pdf.
+This plugin download :url: source as pdf.
 This often fail in timeout so you can store your handmade pdf in pdf_store.
 You can also change :url: to :link: to disable download.

 Installation
 ------------------

-You need to install pdf stuff
+You need to install pdf dependencies

 .. code::